 Innovacorp can recommend entrepreneurs to receive a start-up visa from Immigration, Refugees and Citizenship Canada under the business incubation stream.

 CITIZENSHIP AND IMMIGRATION CANADA ELIGIBILITY

 To be eligible to receive a start-up visa, you must prove your business venture is supported by a designated organization; meet the language requirements; meet the ownership requirements; and have a sufficient settlement fund.
-You can find more eligibility details on the Immigration, Refugees and Citizenship Canada.
+You can find more eligibility details on the Immigration, Refugees and Citizenship Canada website.

-Companies accepted into Innovacorp's start-up visa business incubation program will receive incubation and business acceleration support for at least one year.
+Companies accepted into Innovacorp's start-up visa business incubation program will receive incubation and business acceleration support for at least six months.

 INNOVACORP START-UP VISA ELIGIBILITY

 Entrepreneurs interested in obtaining a start-up visa through Innovacorp’s incubation program must meet the following requirements: